 Design, Sketch and draw your own creation.
 Build your design and evaluate it.

-Learning tasks may include: Model construction design folio, Research Assignment, Exam
+Learning tasks may include: Design Folios, Research Task, Exam

 No special skills are required for you to enter this subject as you will learn the necessary skills along the way.
 Just be willing to learn and participate.